cozy/cozy-files/README.md

     cd client/ && npm install && cd ..
     coffee server

+# Contributing

+Have an idea or a bug, open up an issue !
+Want to contribute but not sure what to do, have a look at TODO.md

 # About Cozy

 This app is suited to be deployed on the Cozy platform.
 Cozy is the personal